 A continent in a miniature - lush forest in the northwest, desert in the south, and mountains in the interior.
 Though the third largest island in the Canaries Gran Canaria is the most populous and one of the busiest tourist destinations of all.
 The different terrains have their own microclimates too, with mountain weather in the middle giving way to high heat in the wind shadow and to the north, perfect growing conditions for natural and agricultural flora.

 This is the cosmopolitan, beating heart of the island.
 For those who want tinnitus from music throbbing through their skulls, you won't be disappointed as some of the world's top DJ acts play the night away.
 Las Palmas does manage to be a party town without losing the plot as certain other tourist towns such as those in the Balearic Islands seem to have done.
 You can eat well and enjoy adult or family fun without getting stuck in the 18-30 crowd!

-With Unesco Biosphere Reserve status, Fuerteventura is the nearest Canary Island to Africa and probably best described a 'desert island'.
-Its dry volcanic landscape dominates, and for those bored of its 150km of beautiful beaches, goats cheese and excellent cuisine you will soon find solace in the world-beating sailing and kite surfing conditions.
+With Unesco Biosphere Reserve status, Fuerteventura is the nearest Canary Island to Africa and probably best described as a 'desert island'.
+Its dry volcanic landscape dominates, and for those bored of its 150km of beautiful beaches, goat's cheese, and excellent cuisine you will soon find solace in the world-beating sailing and kite surfing conditions.

 Best Towns To Charter A Yacht In the Canary Islands

 Without a doubt one of the best marinas on the island, you can use it as a jumping-off point to head east to Gran Canaria or simply to explore the coast of the island itself.
 The best airport is Tenerife North.